Youth Jobs PaTH: Criticism

 The scheme was widely criticised for requiring young people to act as "unpaid labour".
 Participants did not receive a salary from their host organisation during their internship, instead receiving a $200 per fortnight incentive on top of their regular welfare payment.
 With internships being for up to 50 hours per fortnight, this meant that participants were 'paid' as little as $4 per hour.
 Employment Minister Michaelia Cash called the claim that workers were paid $4 per hour "a blatant lie", pointing out that this payment was in addition to participants' existing welfare payments.
 Others criticised instances of poor working conditions, with some participants reporting sexual harassment and unsafe conditions, and 33 participants suffering workplace injuries during their internships.

 Providers were required to confirm that a host business had a "reasonable prospect" of offering the young person a job at the completion of their internship.
 But host businesses were not required to hire participants.
 One host business was made ineligible for the program after taking on 17 interns without offering any of them a job.
 An evaluation of the program found that, in cases where a host business did not offer a participant a job at the completion of their internship, 42% of the time this was due to the intern being unsuitable, 29% of the time this was due to the intern leaving or quitting, and 17% of the time this was due to the business being unable to offer them a job.

 Unions also criticised the scheme for potentially displacing regular workers.
 Providers were required to ensure that host businesses were not using PaTH participants to replace ordinary workers.
 But the Australian Council of Trade Unions claimed after the announcement of the scheme that it would "replace existing entry-level jobs".
-Hungry Jack's was criticised in late 2018 for advertising for PaTH interns over the Christmas period, with the Retail and Fast Food Workers Union alleging that Hungry Jacks was using the scheme to replace their Christmas casual workforce, which would otherwise be made up of regular, paid temporary workers.
+Hungry Jack's was criticised in late 2018 for advertising for PaTH interns over the Christmas period, with the Retail and Fast Food Workers Union alleging that Hungry Jack's was using the scheme to replace their Christmas casual workforce, which would otherwise be made up of regular, paid temporary workers.
 In the 2018 PaTH Host Business Survey, 7% of employers reported that there had been displacement of their existing workers during the internship.